Private equity in Italy: market and regulatory overview

 The European Commission has issued guidelines in Communication Europe 2020 to facilitate access to venture capital and support the growth of new enterprises, using investment funds.
 According to these guidelines, any income from capital arising from participation in funds for venture capital (FVC) will not be subject to income tax.
 The FVCs and the target companies of FVC investments must meet certain conditions to qualify for the tax exemption.
 A decree of the Minister of Economy and Finance for applying these provisions and implementing the guidelines has recently been enacted.

-The most commonly used private equity fund is the closed-ended investment fund (società di gestione del risparmio) (SGR).
-The structure is well adapted to the process of selection, managing, monitoring and divestment of investments in the private equity industry, as:
+The most common legal structure used by Italy-based funds is the closed-ended investment fund (fondo comune di investimento chiuso) managed by an Italian SGR.
+The structure is well adapted to the process of selection, managing, monitoring and divestment of investments in the private equity industry, because:

 The separation between the fund and the management company allows the management team to choose investment opportunities autonomously and rapidly.

-The fund's duration allows the investors to achieve the result of their investments within a set period of time.
+The fund's duration allows the investors to achieve the result of their investments within certain period of time.

-The fund's closed-end term allows the investors to exit from the fund the redemption or refunding of units at predefined and specific times.
+The fund's closed-end term allows the investors to exit from the fund at predefined and specific times.
 This allows the management company to have a capital reserve available that remains relatively stable and constant over time.

-Other legal structures that may be used include:
+Other legal structures that may potentially be used in the context of private equity transactions include:

 Joint stock companies (società per azioni) (SPA).